15 Things Your Neighbors Want You to Stop Doing

 Not Bringing In Your Trash Bins from the Street

 Trash day was Monday.
 Now it’s Wednesday, you’re parked on the couch inside your cozy home, and your trash bins are still on the street.
 While you may not care, your neighbors have to wake up to that eyesore each morning.
-So just take the extra 30 seconds and roll them in!
-Speaking of unsightly trash, here are 9 ways to disguise your trash bin.
+So just take the extra 30 seconds and roll them in.

 Forgetting to Close Your Garage Door

 Neighbors are great for providing an extra set of eyes and ears for what’s going on in the neighborhood.
-But the more often you mindlessly leave your garage door open, the less chance your neighbors may notice something’s amiss or missing.
-Speaking of stealing, here are 21 things a burglar won’t tell you.
+But the more often you mindlessly leave your garage door open, the less chance your neighbors may notice something’s amiss — or missing.

 Honking Your Horn Until the Kids Come Out